 Chinese mainland reports 10 new imported COVID-19 cases

-No new locally transmitted confirmed cases of COVID-19 were reported on Monday across the Chinese mainland, the National Health Commission said on Tuesday.
+The Chinese mainland reported no new locally transmitted COVID-19 cases on Friday, the National Health Commission said on Saturday.

 No new suspected cases or new deaths related to the disease were reported, it added.

-Monday also saw the discharge of 37 COVID-19 patients from hospitals following their recovery.
+On Friday, 15 COVID-19 patients were discharged from hospitals following their recovery.

-The total number of confirmed COVID-19 cases on the mainland reached 89,852 by Monday, including 374 patients still receiving treatment, one of whom was in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 89,962 by Friday, including 173 patients still receiving treatment, including one in severe condition.

-A total of 84,842 patients had been discharged following recovery on the mainland, and 4,636 had died of the disease, according to the commission.
+A total of 85,153 patients had been discharged following recovery on the mainland, and 4,636 had died of the disease.

-There was one suspected COVID-19 case on the mainland as of Monday, and 8,002 close contacts remained under medical observation.
+There were no suspected COVID-19 cases on the mainland by the end of Friday, and 4,451 close contacts remained under medical observation.

-Monday saw nine new asymptomatic cases, all arriving from outside the mainland.
-On the same day, no asymptomatic cases were re-categorized as confirmed cases.
+Friday also saw 23 asymptomatic cases newly reported, all arriving from outside the mainland.
+On the same day, one asymptomatic case was re-categorized as a confirmed case.

 A total of 256 asymptomatic cases were under medical observation, of whom 254 arrived from outside the mainland.